 6235 2760 | wtpstyle.com

-Coffee table advice – Matt Levin from Spaceman
+Table advice – Matt Levin from Spaceman

 “Match the size of the Spaceman table to your needs.
 If you only need to seat four to six people, then choose something compact like Wings.
 But, if you want to be able to host big dinner parties or buffets, opt for a model like Boxster XL which can seat up to 14 people.
-We have more than 20 models of coffee table to choose from, not to mention console, dining and extendable dining tables so you can find something perfect for your space.”
+We have more than 20 models of coffee tables to choose from, not to mention console, dining and extendable dining tables so you can find something perfect for your space.”

 What’s trending right now?